ShrekBytes/ShrekBytes/README.md

   👾 a Python enthusiast.
 </p>
 </div>
-Not sure why you'd want to reach me,<br />
+No idea why you’d want to reach me, but sure —
-but here you go
   <a href="mailto:shrekbytes@duck.com">
     shrekbytes@duck.com
   </a>
+Good luck, I guess.
 ###

 <br />